IHE/ITI.SeR/SeR.md

 XDS Affinity Domain.

-In this use case a special implementation is used intended to increase the overall perfomance.
-Authorization Decisions are created when the Requester Entity queries the XDS metadata and stored for a specific time interval, expecting that the document metadatda are queried from the XDS Registry before the documents are queried from the XDS Repository within the time frame set by the Authorization Decision lifetime.
+In this use case a special implementation is used intended to increase the overall performance.
+Authorization Decisions are created when the Requester Entity queries the XDS metadata and stored for a specific time interval, expecting that the document metadata are queried from the XDS Registry before the documents are queried from the XDS Repository within the time frame set by the Authorization Decision lifetime.